TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 36/Job 36.14.md

 ---

-They die in youth, And their life [perisheth] among the unclean.
+They die in youth.
+Their life perishes among the unclean.